Italy hero image

 • Timed entries and crowd-smart routing for Rome/Vatican; choir/chapel options where feasible

-• Rail/coach coordination and porterage to simplify moves
+• Rail/coach coordination and porterage to simplify city-to-city moves

 • Predictable coach standards and 3-4★ walkable hotels